 The purpose of visitation rights is for children of a divorced couple to understand they have two parents who are entitled to love their children and be loved in return.
-If the children come back from a weekend with their non-custodial parent and are upset or tell you they do not want to go anymore, that is not reason to deny visitation unless their health and welfare are endangered by the visitation.
-If you are having a disagreement with your ex or harbor ill feelings, that is not reason to deny visitation.
-However, the non-custodial parent is entitled to reasonable visitation.
-That means if he or she wants to see your child in the middle of the night or is under the influence of drugs or alcohol, you do not have to permit visitation.
+If the children come back from a weekend with their noncustodial parent and are upset or tell you they do not want to go anymore, that is not reason to deny visitation unless their health and welfare are endangered by the visitation.
+If you are having a disagreement with your ex or harbor ill feelings, that is not a reason to deny visitation.
+However, the noncustodial parent is entitled to reasonable visitation.
+That means if they want to see your child in the middle of the night or are under the influence of drugs or alcohol, you do not have to permit visitation.
+Read More

 I have been divorced for a while and would like to change some of the provisions in the divorce decree.
 If my ex and I agree, would the changes be valid?

 After your divorce, you might find it necessary or desirable to modify one or more of the stipulations in your divorce decree, property settlement, or custody and support arrangements.
 You must follow proper procedure if you want that modification or set of modifications to be valid.
 An experienced family law attorney can work with you to ensure your desired changes are valid.
 Read More

 It is not illegal to record a conversation in Texas if you are a party to the conversation.
 But this is not true in all states, so you should not do this outside of Texas.
 Also, you should not record conversations between your spouse and your children or other third parties.
 Read More

 May I stop paying child support because my spouse will not give me my visitation and access?

 You may not stop paying child support.
 If you withhold child support because a spouse will not allow you to exercise your visitation, you are taking the law into your own hands and may be held in contempt of court.

 May I withhold visitation because my spouse will not pay child support?